andrewliu0509/UIUC_Database_Systems/docs/Conceptual_And_Logical_Database_Design_revised.md

 ## Relationship Explanation
 ### Location Table to House Table
 This relationship is **one-many** because each house must be located at one specific region, and each region can have 0 to multiple houses.
-### Location Table to User Requesting Table
+### User Table to House Table
-This relationship is **one-many** because each region 4by the user must be a location in the Location Table, and each region also can occur in 0 to multiple reports.
+This relationship is **many-many** because each user can request to zero to multiple houses's data, and each house's data can be requested by zero to multiple users.
 ### User Table to Favorite Queries Table
 This relationship is **one-many** because each user might have several favorite queries but each queries can only be favorited by it own user
-### User Table to User Requesting Table
+### User Table to User Reporting Table
 This relationship is **one-many** because each user can provide many property’s information.
-### User Requesting Table to User Table
+### User Reporting Table to User Table
 This relationship is **many-many** because each user can add 0 to multiple reported data into its favorite list.
 Also, each data can be favored by 0 to multiple users on this app.

 # Normalize (3NF)